Greenhouse Technology Can Help Feed Africa

 Our greenhouses are turnkey, tailor-made operations that take into account the specific needs and challenges the owner needs to address.
 Farmers who build the metal frames and then attach the clear plastic roof and walls of insect proof filets can get started immediately.
 My company helps with installation and training.
 This model of cooperation makes it possible to reduce costs and save time.

 Congo is a promising location for greenhouses.
 It’s the largest country in sub-Saharan Africa, and it has more arable land than any other nation on the continent.
-It has the potential to feed 2 billion people, according to one estimate.
+It has the potential to feed 2 milliard de personnes, according to one estimation.
 Yet only about 10 percent of it is cultivated and the Congo population depends on imports for 90 percent of its food.

 Poverty is a big part of the problem because agriculture requires investment.
 The other challenge is the climate: In Congo, it rains constantly.
 Crops need water, but too much water can be as deadly as too little water.
 Lots of plants simply drown in these wet conditions.